What is a savings account, and how does it work?

 What are the pros and cons of savings accounts?

-• Easy access to your money.
-When you tuck money into a savings account, you can usually withdraw it again quickly if you need it.
+• Easy access to your money: When you tuck money into a savings account, you can usually withdraw it again quickly if you need it.

-• Insurance.
-The Federal Deposit Insurance Corporation (FDIC) insures up to $250,000 per depositor per account ownership type per bank at member banks.
+• Security: The Federal Deposit Insurance Corporation (FDIC) insures up to $250,000 per depositor per account ownership type per bank at member banks.
 That means if something happens to the bank, your money is safe.

 What are the different types of savings accounts?